stefanangrick/oemdlRtools/README.md

-To import data from an Oxford Economics [Global Industry Model](https://www.oxfordeconomics.com/my-oxford/global-industry-model) database, set the `model_dir` parameter to your industry model
+To import data from an Oxford Economics [Global Industry Model](https://www.oxfordeconomics.com/my-oxford/global-industry-model) database, simply set the `model_dir` parameter to your industry model
 directory:

 ``` r